nfstream/nfstream.github.io/docs/community.md

 ## Support Us

-Thank you for using NFStream!
+Thank you for using NFStream.
 If you'd like to support us you can do it in various ways:

 - <script async defer src="https://buttons.github.io/buttons.js"></script><a class="github-button" href="https://github.com/aouinizied/nfstream" data-icon="octicon-star" data-show-count="true" aria-label="Star aouinizied/nfstream on GitHub">Star</a> Give us a star on GitHub.
-- <script async defer src="https://buttons.github.io/buttons.js"></script><a class="github-button" href="https://github.com/sponsors/aouinizied" data-icon="octicon-heart" aria-label="Sponsor @aouinizied on GitHub">Sponsor</a> Become a Sponsor.
-- Spread the word about NFStream in the social media, articles, web-sites or anywhere you can.
+- Spread the word about NFStream in the social media, articles, web-sites, etc.

 ## Contribute

-Thank you for your interest in contributing to NFStream!
+Thank you for your interest in contributing to NFStream.
 There are multiple ways and places you can contribute, and we're here to help facilitate that.

 ### Report an issue